 I use to hate Mondays, but this whole working from home on Monday deal is really giving me a whole new outlook on Mondays. 🙂 Well, I mean I still have to work but it’s not so bad when you can do so in your pjs and fuzzy socks.

 This is the second time it’s snowed this year (if you don’t count Friday since that was just a little flurry) and everyone is already going crazy.
 I’m telling ya, once the snow starts to fall it’s like everyone here looses their dang mind.
 I just tend to keep to myself when it snows while avoiding the roads and stores.
 I don’t really mind the snow but I know there are a lot of people that hate it.
-I suppose if I had to get out there and deal with the crazies during the snow I’d hate it too.
+If I had to get out there and deal with the crazies during the snow I’d hate it too.

 I do hate it for Thomas though.
 He doesn’t really get “snow days”.
 When it starts snowing he knows that he’s getting ready to have to start working even more.
 He got called into work last night around 8pm and didn’t get home from plowing snow until 3 this morning.
 He got into bed at 3 and was back up with his alarm at 6:30 am to start working again. 🙁 I’ve got my fingers crossed that he’ll get to come home early today and get some rest.